therealcain/sdg/README.md

 # sdg
-A simple debugger to understand more about debuggers.
+A hobby project to understand debuggers more than I already do.